LambdaColdStorage/lambda-tensorflow-benchmark/README.md

 - CUDA Version 10.0
 - CUDNN Version 7.6.5

-You can use [Lambda stack](https://lambdalabs.com/lambda-stack-deep-learning-software) which system-wise install the above software stack.
+You can use [Lambda stack](https://lambdalabs.com/lambda-stack-deep-learning-software) which system-wise installs the above software stack.
 If you have CUDA 10.0 installed, you can also create a Python virtual environment by following these steps:

 ```
 virtualenv -p /usr/bin/python3.6 venv